-3. Drain oil
+3. Remove cap and drain oil

-Allow oil to drain into an approved oil disposal container.
+Place oil container under oil drain hose, then remove the oil drain hose cap and allow the generator to drain the oil into the container.
 Contact your local auto parts store for information on oil disposal.

-4. Replace oil drain cap
+4. Replace cap

-After oil has fully drained, screw the oil drain cap back on.
+Replace the oil drain cap.